LuigiLegion/gatsby-portfolio-site/content/blog/streetpeasy/index.md

 Browser extension that retrieves data regarding the description, highlights, and amenities of a given listing on [StreetEasy.com](https://streeteasy.com), parses it, and checks it against a predetermined checklist.

-MVP completed in 1 day for a solo project.
+MVP completed in a day for a solo project.

 ### Tech Stack: